ptakes/Pta.Build.WebEssentialsBundleTask/README.md

 ### Bundle files

 You can create CSS and JavaScript bundle files in you _Visual Studio_ web projects.
-Those files with extension _.css.bundle_ or _.js.bundle_ are XML files referencing the CSS and JavaScript files that are be part of the bundle.
+Those files with extension _.css.bundle_ or _.js.bundle_ are XML files referencing the CSS and JavaScript files that are part of the bundle.

 _Web Essentials_ will automatically generate and update the plain and minified version of the bundle resource files.